 What is natural resources management?

-Pipelines.
-Windfarms.
-Sacred lands.
+Planning.
+Environmental energy.
+Tribal lands.
 Public recreation.
-Private Industry.
+Private industry.
 At the core, natural resources management is about using knowledge-based leadership to solve or prevent environmental problems.
 Environmental challenges are diverse and complex, and require a firm foundation in natural resources science and ecosystem management.
 You will learn to understand interdependent ecological and sociopolitical systems—the balance between human interests and environmental health.
 If you feel a connection with the outdoors and are willing to dig deep into a broad base of sciences and disciplines—including social, ethical, and business—you will feel at home in our natural resources management program.

 What Will I Learn?